GraphtonLib/Graphton/README.md

 ```

 > Note: the names `Query` and `Mutation` are configurable!
 See [CLI Usage & options](#CLI+Usage+&+options)

+> Note: Since graphton does not handle subscriptions (yet?) since implementations can differ per-situation, subscription queries are optional.
+See [CLI Usage & options](#CLI+Usage+&+options) to how to generate them.
+You can use `getQuery` to output the query and use your own implementation.

 > For the following examples, the example graphql schema from [example/schema.graphql](example/schema.graphql) will be used.